zpbappi/zpbappi.github.io/_draft/2014-06-10-see-pixyll-in-action.md

 I don't recommend using blue, though.
 It looks like a <span class="blue">link</span>.

+### Footnotes!

+Markdown footnotes are supported, and they look great!
+Simply put e.g. `[^1]` where you want the footnote to appear,[^1] and then add the reference at the end of your markdown.

 ### Stylish blockquotes included

 You can use the markdown quote syntax, `>` for simple quotes.